davla/bonsai/README.md

 # Bonsai

+:skull::skull::skull: ***This repository is archived :sob: I'm not maintaining it, as I graduated*** :skull::skull::skull:

+This was part of my thesis project, so I'm not actively working on this since I graduated.
+The work is far from being completed, and I'd like to do some more on this, but I don't have time and it's very low in my priority list.

+---

 Bonsai is an attempt to provide a miniature and refined representation for the often cumbersome **syntax trees** and **program models**.
 This idea, of providing a *smaller tree* that is more or less the same thing,